1. Signal Structure

 The strongest early scam filter is repetition across trusted surfaces.
 Same mint.
 Same route.
 Same proof pack.
 Same update trail.
 AI should help users see mismatches faster.

-Because a useful trust product has to survive public inspection.
-This preview is here to test whether the idea is clear enough to earn attention without pretending the finished system is already here.
+Because a useful trust product should survive public inspection.
+This preview is here to show the direction clearly without pretending the finished system is already complete.

 The preview is about where Vectora is going.
 The current public action path is still the same: